7887 E. 60th Ave.

 Member Dukes, Council Member Ford and Council Member Douglas

-COMMERCE CITY REVISED MUNICIPAL CODE TO MODIFY THE
+CITY REVISED MUNICIPAL CODE TO MODIFY THE QUORUM

-COMMERCE CITY REVISED MUNICIPAL CODE TO MODIFY THE
+CITY REVISED MUNICIPAL CODE TO MODIFY THE QUORUM

 A motion was made by Council Member Chacon, seconded by Mayor Douglas,